EricAu598/telegram_login/README.md

 # Telegram Login Implementation

-This is a minimal implementation of Telegram Login for web applications.
-It provides both frontend and backend components for authenticating users via Telegram.
+A simple implementation of Telegram Login for web applications.
+This project demonstrates how to integrate the Telegram Login Widget into a web page and display the authenticated user's information.

 ## Features

 - Telegram Login Widget integration
+- Client-side authentication handling
-- Server-side verification of Telegram authentication data
+- Display of user profile and authentication data
-- JWT token generation for authenticated users
-- Simple protected route example
+- Responsive design

 ## Prerequisites

-- Node.js (v14+)
 - A Telegram bot created via [@BotFather](https://t.me/BotFather)
-- A domain configured for your bot (can be localhost for development)
+- A domain configured for your bot (can be localhost for development, or a Vercel/ngrok domain for production)

 ## Setup Instructions